sykoravojtech/portfolio/README.md

 ## ⚠️ Important Notice

-If you plan to use this repository for your own projects, please ensure to remove or replace the following tracking codes from the `Public/index.html` file:
+If you plan to use this repository for your own projects, please ensure to remove or replace the following tracking codes from the `public/index.html` file:

 - **Google Analytics**
-- **Microsoft Clarity**

 These scripts are located in the header section.
 Retaining them may lead to tracking data being sent to my accounts, potentially causing privacy concerns for you and your users.